Instructors

 Ballet Spartanburg Instructor Susan Woodham

-Susan Woodham is Dance Specialist for Pine Street Elementary School and Outreach Director and Instructor for Ballet Spartanburg.
+Susan Woodham served as Dance Specialist for Pine Street Elementary School for over 20 years.
+She is Outreach Coordinator and Instructor for Ballet Spartanburg.
 She earned her BA in psychology and her MEd in Elementary Education from Converse College.
 She is certified in elementary education and in dance.
-She has served as facilitator for Curriculum Leadership Institute in the Arts for over 10 years and on the team to rewrite the SC Academic Standards for the Visual and Performing Arts twice.
-She served as president for the SC Dance Association twice.
-Ms. Woodham also serves on the advisory council for the SC Dance Education Organization.
+She served as facilitator for Curriculum Leadership Institute in the Arts for over 10 years and on the team to rewrite the SC Academic Standards for the Visual and Performing Arts twice.
+She served as president for the SC Dance Association twice along with a variety of roles within the organization.
+She currently serves on the Advocacy Committee.
+Ms. Woodham served on the advisory council for the SC Dance Education Organization.
 She is the developer and coordinator of Ballet Spartanburg’s City Dance, a dance program for inner city students.
-She was named SC Dance Association’s Dance Educator of the Year for 2000-2001 and has been honored with a Career Achievement award from Converse College.
-She is a member of SC Dance Association, Ballet Spartanburg, SC Arts Alliance, SC Alliance for Arts Education, SC Dance Education Organization and the National Dance Education Organization.
+She was named SC Dance Association’s Dance Educator of the Year for 2000-2001 and Pine Street School’s Teacher of the Year in 2013.
+She has been honored with a Career Achievement award from Converse College and the Ray Doughty Arts Integration Award from Palmetto State Arts Education Organization.
+She is a member of SC Dance Association, Ballet Spartanburg, SC Arts Alliance, SC Alliance for Arts Education, and the National Dance Education Organization.
 In addition to dance, Ms. Woodham enjoys reading, being an advocate for arts education and contra dancing.
+She is also CPR trained and certified.

 Headshot of CFDE Instructor Abby Inglett